 Mr Romesh Angunawela BM, MD, FRCOphth, FRCS, Cert LRS is a full time Consultant Eye Surgeon at Moorfields Eye Hospital and at Moorfields at St George's Hospital, where he is a specialist in corneal surgery, complex corneal disease, keratoconus, dry eye, corneal transplantation, lens surgery, and laser eye surgery.
 He holds the Certificate in Laser Refractive Surgery from the Royal College of Ophthalmologists (Cert LRS).
-He is a visiting surgeon to Moorfields Dubai.
 He also holds the following positions:

 - Director of Corneal Training at Moorfields Eye Hospital

 - Clinical Director Moorfields Lions Eye Bank

 - Honorary Senior Clinical Lecturer at the University of London, St George's Medical School.

 - Honorary Lecturer - University College London Institute of Ophthalmology

 Mr. Angunawela graduated from Medical School (BM) in 1997 where he was awarded the Altounyan Prize for research into the prevention of stroke related brain injury.
 He did his ophthalmic training at St Thomas' and Moorfields Eye Hospital in London.
 In 2003 he was selected by Professor John Marshall (OBE), one of the inventors of laser eye surgery, as a research fellow and spent 2 years researching novel mechanisms to alter wound healing responses to laser eye surgery.
 He received a doctorate (MD) from the University of London for his thesis on corneal wound healing after laser eye surgery and has published nearly 50 scientific papers in peer reviewed medical journals, largely focusing on laser vision correction and is actively engaged in research.